Fortran-FOSS-Programmers/ford/example-project-file.md

 writing the body of the text here.
 It contains an overall description of the project.
 It might explain how to go about installing/compiling it.
-It might provide a change-log for the code. [[linalg]] Maybe it will talk about the history and/or motivation for this software.  ñ ñ ñ
+It might provide a change-log for the code. [[linalg]] Maybe it will talk about the history and/or motivation for this software.

 @Note
 You can include any notes (or bugs, warnings, or todos) like so.